Introduction on how to Move WordPress Site To New Domain

 In place of “mynewwebsite”, put your new domain.
 If your files were properly uploaded, you should see the following screen.

-To proceed, you will need to accept the terms and condition by checking the button.
+To proceed, you will need to accept the terms and conditions by checking the button.
 Then click Next.

 On the next screen, you would be asked to provide the details of the database you created previously.
-Put in the host (‘localhost’ in most cases), database name, user and password, and click Test Database and after the test completes, click Next.
+Put in the host (‘localhost’ in most cases), database name, user, and password, and click Test Database and after the test completes, press Next.

 On the last step, check the “Auto Delete” option and proceed to login to your moved site.

-Putting Finishing Touches When Moving The Website To A New Domain
+Putting Finishing Touches When Migrating WordPress To A New Domain

 1. Handle 301 Redirects Properly